picklu/Shockley-Queisser-limit/README.md

 # Shockley Queisser limit :
-## Theoretical Solar Cell Efficiencies calculator and visualizer
+## Theoretical Dye-sensitized Solar Cell Efficiency calculator and visualizer

-It calculates the theoretical solar cell parameters with options to change temperature, light intensity, and radiative efficiency, provides visualization tools.
+It calculates the theoretical dye-sensitized solar cell parameters with options to change temperature, light intensity, and radiative efficiency, provides visualization tools in python and MS Excel.

-The calculation is based on the radiative limit or the Shockley Queisser limit
+The calculation is based on the radiative limit or the Shockley Queisser limit as described here [Wikipedia: Shockley–Queisser limit] (https://en.wikipedia.org/wiki/Shockley–Queisser_limit); however, we modified the calculation to estimate the theoretical efficiency limit of dye-sensitized solar cells.

-[Wikipedia: Shockley–Queisser limit] (https://en.wikipedia.org/wiki/Shockley–Queisser_limit)
+This python script and the MS Excel sheet are based on the work by [C. Marcus Chuang](https://github.com/picklu/Shockley-Queisser-limit)

 #  Example Outputs